calimero-archive/docs/docs/intro.md

 - Permissioned Private Calimero Shard owned by a consortium

-- Public Calimero Shard owned by a community
+- Community Calimero Shard owned by a community

 Calimero shards can support up to 200k transactions per second, but a standard one shard deployment has the throughput of 5k transactions per second.